munchiezone/munchiezone.github.io/index.md

 ## Milestone 2

 Milestone 2 started on November 23, 2017 and was completed on December 13, 2017.
-The goal of this milestone was to improve the quality and functionality of the site and also to implement backend processes such as creating and editing orders.
+The goal of this milestone was to improve the quality and functionality of the site and also to implement backend processes such as creating and editing orders as well as filtering out orders by the restaurant.
 Both Meteor and MongoDB were used to create and edit the various collections on the site, i.e. the restaurant, profile, and order collections.
 These collections and other backend processes were then connected to the user interface in order to improve functionality.
 The list of issues for milestone 2 can be viewed [here](https://github.com/munchiezone/munchiezone/projects/4).

 # Contact Us